Buying Insurance Direct vs. Through an Agent: Pros and Cons

 Things to Consider

-Buying insurance direct vs. through an agent are the two common ways to purchase insurance.
-Drivers should evaluate their needs and learn about insurance agents and buying directly to determine which option is ideal for them, but knowing the pros and cons associated with each option is just as beneficial.
+Is insurance cheaper through an agent?
+Drivers should evaluate their needs and learn about insurance agents to determine which option is ideal for them.

-Many varied reasons exist to turn to an agent for help.
-When buying insurance through an agent, you will interact with an independent agent or a captive agent.
-Either agent gets you the insurance coverage you need and can help you understand your insurance options.
+When buying insurance through an agent, you will interact with either an independent agent or a captive agent.
+Both get you the insurance coverage you need and can help you understand your insurance options.

-Learn more: A Practical Guide for Understanding Car Insurance
+Learn More: A Practical Guide for Understanding Car Insurance

 Pros